Thinking About Law School

 Seeking out diverse life experiences and making contributions to society are highly recommended.
 Opportunities to study abroad, obtain internships, and engage in community service and service learning are offered throughout Stetson University.

 Usually, law schools consider LSAT scores, grade point average (GPA), personal statements, letters of recommendation and extracurricular activities.
 Most law schools usually require a minimum GPA of 3.0 and a minimum LSAT score of 155.

 Your LSAT score and GPA will largely determine the tier of law school where you're likely to be most competitive.
 A student with a GPA of 3.9 and an LSAT score of 172 may be a competitive applicant for Yale or Columbia Law School.
 Naturally, students may also be interested in attending public or private law schools in the Southeast region.
 Law schools also seek gender, race, economic and geographical diversity.
 If you're a member of an underrepresented group, your application may be highly valued.
-Attending the Pre-Law Fair will also help you gain insightful information from participating law schools.
+Attending the Graduate School Recruitment Fair will also help you gain insightful information from participating law schools.

 It's important during your college career to assess whether or not you wish to be a practicing attorney.
 There are many kinds of law, from intellectual property to real estate, from corporate finance to estate planning.
 Spending a summer working as a law clerk, pursuing an internship or seeking informational interviews may help you to decide.

 Involvement in this award-winning team empowers students to learn and hone critical thinking and other skills that will benefit them in law school, and as practicing attorneys.

 Mission: Phi Alpha Delta Law Fraternity, International is a professional law fraternity advancing integrity, compassion, and courage through service to the student, the school, the profession and the community.